 Rutherford Street Cemetery also known as Woolston Cemetery.
 The second oldest cemetery in Christchurch opened in 1866 and is now closed.

-End of Rutherford Street (off Ferry Road towards Garlands Road), Woolston.
+End of Rutherford Street (external link) (off Ferry Road towards Garlands Road), Woolston.

 The cemetery is located within an industrial area adjacent to a busy arterial road and factories.
 The cemetery can be regarded as both a separate cemetery and a churchyard, though it was some distance from St John's church itself.
 Originally maintained by St John's Church, the cemetery was taken over by the Council in 1983.